 Striving for Progress over Perfection

-Focusing on progress rather than perfectionism can be incredibly transformative for individuals who struggle with perfectionistic tendencies.
-Perfectionism often leads to feelings of dissatisfaction, frustration, and even burnout because the standard set is often unattainable.
-Perfectionists frequently set themselves up for disappointment by striving for flawless outcomes, which can lead to anxiety, procrastination, and self-criticism.
-By shifting the focus from achieving perfection to making progress, individuals can alleviate some of this pressure and feel a greater sense of accomplishment in their work, even when the end result isn’t flawless.
+Focusing on progress rather than perfectionism can be transformative for individuals who struggle with perfectionistic tendencies.
+Perfectionism often leads to dissatisfaction, frustration, and burnout because the standards set are frequently unrealistic or unattainable.
+Instead of celebrating accomplishments, perfectionists tend to fixate on minor mistakes or areas that could have been improved.
+This creates anxiety, procrastination, and constant self-criticism.
+Over time, the pressure to be perfect can drain motivation and joy from work, relationships, and personal goals.
+By shifting the focus from perfection to steady improvement, individuals can relieve pressure and experience a greater sense of accomplishment.

 Contact me to learn more about therapy for perfectionism.